muammar/centerfinder/README.md

 ```

 *Note:* As for now, the script only prints the rotations needed to do one body
-interactions.
-In any time soon, it will do more than one body interactions and
+interactions, and CASSCF input file.
+In any time soon, it will do more than one
+body interactions and prepare the dynamical electronic correlation methods
-prepare the CASSCF input file.
+input file.

 ## Requirements